Transformation Services Office (TSO)

-The ADAPT Intercultural Communication & Leadership Programme is a workshop-based initiative developed within the university by the TSO, and led by Francois Botha, director of the UCT Discrimination and Harassment Office (DISCHO) and Glenda Wildschut, director of the TSO, and assisted by Khairoonisa Foflonker.
+The ADAPT Intercultural Communication & Leadership Programme is a workshop-based initiative developed within the university by the TSO, and led by Francois Botha, director of the UCT Discrimination and Harassment Office (DISCHO), assisted by Khairoonisa Foflonker.

 Following on the university's Khuluma and Mamela Programmes, ADAPT seeks to engage UCT staff as well as students in a meaningful conversation around transformation, inclusion and social justice.
 It aims to provide staff and student leaders with the skills and competencies to engage with each other's class, race, gender, dis/ability, sexuality, cultural and other differences in an empathic and respectful way.